Sajid78612/consensus/README.md

-# ⚔️ Consensus — Multi-LLM Debate Tool
+# Consensus: Multi-LLM Debate Tool

 A web app that lets you watch AI models debate each other to find consensus.
 Paste your question, and Claude, GPT-4, and Gemini will discuss, critique each other, and revise their positions.

-## 🎯 What It Does
+## What It Does

 ```
 You: "How should I structure this database schema?"